blues/app-accelerators/86-ambient-home-well-being-activity-hub/README.md

 </Note>

-A [remote patient monitoring](https://blues.com/remote-patient-monitoring/) hub that gives clinicians and family caregivers a low-obtrusion signal that life is unfolding normally — without asking an elderly patient to wear anything or interact with any device.
+This project is a [remote patient monitoring](https://blues.com/remote-patient-monitoring/) hub that gives clinicians and family caregivers a low-obtrusion signal that life is unfolding normally — without asking an elderly patient to wear anything or interact with any device.
 Four inexpensive sensors feed a [Blues Notecard Cell+WiFi](https://shop.blues.com/products/notecard?utm_source=dev-blues&utm_medium=web&utm_campaign=store-link), which reports hourly activity summaries and immediately flags the anomalies that matter: no sign of life by mid-morning, a pattern of repeated nighttime bathroom trips, or no detectable bed vibration during expected sleep hours.

 ## 1. Project Overview